ragnarlevi/GTST/paper/paper.md

 The workflow is following: 1) Use two data arrays to estimate two sequences/samples of graphs using the graphical lasso [@friedman2008sparse], This step can be skipped if the practisioner already has the samples of graphs in a networkx format [@hagberg2020networkx].
 2) Select a graph kernel.
 3) Select an estimator of the MMD or try multiple estimators to obtain a p-value.

-# Brief Introduction to the problem of Graph Two-Sample Testing
+# Brief Introduction to the Problem of Graph Two-Sample Testing

 Let $G(V,S)$ denote a graph with vertex set $V$ and edge set $S$.
 In the two-sample testing of graph-valued, we assume we are given two sets of samples/observations that comprise collections of graph-valued data $\{G_1,...,G_{n}\}$ and $\{G'_1,...,G'_{n'}\}$ where $G_i, G'_j \in \Omega, \quad \forall i,j$.
 The graphs in the two samples are all generated independently from two probability spaces $(\Omega, \mathcal{F}, P)$  and $(\Omega, \mathcal{F}, Q)$, and the goal is to infer whether $P=Q$.